A fan’s guide – the club from early doors to today

 Pre-match beers for fans and casual visitors

-Bars in Arbroath town centre aren’t that far a stroll to the ground but those you’ll pass as you walk down from the station include the small, busy Anchor Bar on Westport, with TV football, and sport-focused The Millgate round the corner at 3 Millgate Loan.
+Bars in Arbroath town centre aren’t that far a stroll to the ground but those you’ll pass as you walk down from the station include the small, busy Anchor Bar on Westport, with TV football and plenty of live entertainment later on.

 Just off Millgate Loan on East Mary Street, the low-roofed Foundry Bar is a famed music venue so perhaps best visited post-match.

-At the bottom of East Mary Street by the harbour, the Old Boatyard is more restaurant than bar but its marina-facing terrace just begs you to sit out over a beer should the sun be shining.
+At the bottom of East Mary Street by the harbour, the Old Boatyard is more a seafood restaurant than a bar but its marina-facing terrace just begs you to sit out over a beer should the sun be shining.

-The classic pre-match bar for home and away supporter alike is the Tutties Neuk Inn, smack by the ground, known for its range of ales and bar snacks.
+The classic pre-match spot for home and away supporter alike is Tutties Neuk Inn, smack by the ground, serving beer and a full menu (great fish and chips!), its bar given a wee revamp in early 2024.